Individual Health Insurance: What’s Right for You?

 Medicare Shouldn’t Be A Mystery to You

 First, the basics: “Medicare is the federal health insurance program for people who are 65 or older, certain younger people with disabilities, and people with End-Stage Renal Disease (permanent kidney failure requiring dialysis or a transplant, sometimes called ESRD)” (from Medicare.gov).
 Unfortunately, from here things can get confusing.
-So maybe you know you’re Medicare eligible – but that’s about all you know?
-Not a problem!
 If you’re getting tangled up in the terminology of Medicare or overwhelmed with its various options, you’ve come to the right place.